This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Large undertakings and large groups are defined as those meeting at least two of the following criteria on two consecutive balance sheet dates (either individually or on a consolidated basis): (i) more than 250 employees, (ii) a balance sheet total of more than €25 million and (iii) a net turnover of more than €50 million.

-• from 2028 (in respect of FY 2027), the CSRD will apply to “second wave” companies which are EU undertakings and non-EU issuers which are:
+Second wave companies are EU undertakings and non-EU issuers which are:

-2. parent undertakings of a large group, other than those already within scope; and
+• parent undertakings of a large group, other than those already within scope.

 1. SMEs which have equity or debt listed on an EEA regulated market and which are not micro-undertakings (“in-scope SMEs”); or